-To avoid the other side from concluding there is a reachability failure, it's necessary for a host implementing the failure detection mechanism to generate periodic keepalives when there is no other traffic.
+1. To avoid the other side from concluding there is a reachability failure, it's necessary for a host implementing the failure detection mechanism to generate periodic keepalives when there is no other traffic.

 FBD works by generating REAP keepalives if the node is receiving packets from its peer but not sending any of its own.
-The keepalives are sent at certain intervals so that the other side knows there is a reachability problem when it doesn' t receive any incoming packets for 10 seconds, the Keepalive Timeout.
-(Mechanisms to negotiate an alternative Keepalive Timeout may be provided in the future.)
+The keepalives are sent at certain intervals so that the other side knows there is a reachability problem when it doesn't receive any incoming packets for its Send Timeout period.
+The host communicates its Send Timeout value to the peer as an Keepalive Timeout Option (section 5.3) in the I2, I2bis, R2, or UPDATE messages.
+The peer then maps this value to its Keepalive Timeout value.

 The interval after which keepalives are sent is named Keepalive Interval.
-This document doesn't specify a value for Keepalive Interval, but recognizes that an often used approach is sending keepalives at three times the timeout interval, which would be 3 seconds here, and suggest a possible alternative of 4 seconds so that two keepalives are generated and have time to reach the correspondent.
-An upper bound would be 8 seconds, so that one keepalive has time to reach the other side, assuming a maximum one-way delay of 2 seconds.
+This document doesn't specify a value for Keepalive Interval, but recognizes that an often used approach is sending keepalives at one-half to one-third of the Keepalive Timeout interval, so that multiple keepalives are generated and have time to reach the correspondent before it times out.
+An upper bound on this interval would be (Keepalive Timeout - 2) seconds, so that one keepalive has time to reach the other side, assuming a maximum one-way delay of 2 seconds.

-2. Whenever outgoing data packets are generated, a timer is started to reflect the requirement that the peer should generate return traffi c from data packets.
+2. Whenever outgoing data packets are generated, a timer is started to reflect the requirement that the peer should generate return traffic from data packets.
+The timeout value is set to the value of Send Timeout.

-For the purposes of this specification, "data packet" refers to any packet that is part of a shim context, including both upper layer protocol packets and SHIM6 protocol messages except those defined in this specification.
+For the purposes of this specification, "data packet" refers to any packet that is part of a SHIM6 context, including both upper layer protocol packets and SHIM6 protocol messages except those defined in this specification.